waku-org/pm/ROADMAP.md

 8. RLN contract audited, reviewed and deployed to mainnet (RLNP2P, Smart Contract)
 9. Investigate feasibility/risks for RLN on L2, recommend a specific L2 if any (RLNP2P, Tokenomics, Smart Contract)
 10. Risk/attack analysis for RLN.
 How do we recover after an attack?
 (RLNP2P, Tokenomics)
+11. Deliver WebRTC Direct support in nim-libp2p (P2P)
+12. Deliver WebTransport support in nim-libp2p (P2P)
-11. Deliver a cryptographic protocol to enable setting up a secure channel for 1:1 and private group chat purposes from an Ethereum address (ACZ).
+13. Deliver a cryptographic protocol to enable setting up a secure channel for 1:1 and private group chat purposes from an Ethereum address (ACZ).
-12. Support in terms of cryptographic security, especially in regards of extending the Waku noise protocol if such a need arises from Waku adoption (ACZ).
+14. Support in terms of cryptographic security, especially in regards of extending the Waku noise protocol if such a need arises from Waku adoption (ACZ).